 Hardwicke has a village green and pond on Green Lane near to the Millennium memorial.
 The village has some old historical cottages but grew in the ’70s and ’80s with many new houses.

-The village has 1 pub The Pilot Inn on the canal which is a great place to visit their beer garden in the summer.
-They serve food in the bar, restaurant or outside and have an interesting menu.
-The pub is also pet-friendly and welcomes well-behaved dogs.
+The village has 1 pub, The Pilot Inn, which is on the banks of the Gloucester-Sharpness canal.
+It is a great place to visit their beer garden in the summer.

 Shops & Services